rust-lang/reference/src/inline-assembly.md

 r[asm.options]

 r[asm.options.general]
-An options-spec provided in the asm invocation places constraints on the assembly block.
+An options-spec provided in the *asm block* places constraints on the *asm block*.

 r[asm.options.att_syntax]
 The `att_syntax` option may be specfied on the x86 and x86_64 target.
 The program shall not specify the `att_syntax` option on any other target.